ChrisZou/chriszou.github.io/_posts/2015-05-24-regular-expression-all-you-need-to-know.markdown

 Normally, the repetition characters are applied to the single character in front of it.
 `/hello*/`  will match “hell”, “hello”, “helloo”, ....
-the \* is applied to the “o” only.
+the \* is applied to the character “o” only.
 How can you specify the repetition to be applied to the whole word “hello”?
-That where groups comes in:
+That's where groups comes in:
-`/(hello)*/`  will match “hello”, “helloholle”, “hellohellohello”, ...
+`/(hello)*/`  will match “hello”, “hellohello”, “hellohellohello”, ...
 Another example to use group to define a unit is when using the “|” operator.
 We can use “|” as “or” in regular expression.
 For example, I want to match the word “Captain” or “Natasha”.
 Then I can write the regular expression as:
 `/Captain|Natasha/`